 Comprehensive information on requirements, tax aspects and legal structures for freelance businesses is available on the service pages of the State of Baden-Wuerttemberg.
 The information they provide applies to all of Germany.

 If you would like to set up your own crafts or retail business, you will need to register your business.
 You must do this in the town or municipality where your business headquarters will be.

 For some occupations, you will need to fulfil certain admission requirements.
 These kinds of occupations are subject to prior authorisation (“erlaubnispflichtiges Gewerbe”).
 This applies to handicraft businesses, financial service providers and nursing services, as well as many others.
 For a list of occupations which are subject to authorization, please refer to the service-bw homepage.
 Subject to authorisation may mean that you will need to obtain certain approvals, apply for a licence or prove that you hold certain professional qualifications.
 The Authority Finder will tell you which authorities you will need to contact in your region.

 Each business in Germany has its own legal structure.
 The legal structure provides a framework for dealing with legal matters.
 The decision on the legal structure of your business has significant implications – it will, for example, determine how much equity you need and whether you are personally liable for your business.

 The Startup Portal contains an overview of common legal structures.
 Detailed information for freelancers is available on the service-bw homepage.
-Before you choose a legal form for your business, it may make sense to consult a lawyer or tax advisor.
+Before you choose a legal form for your business, it may be wise to consult a lawyer or tax advisor.